DO NOT PUT SHARPS IN THE TRASH OR WITH RECYCLABLES!

 Used and unused sharps must be placed in an acceptable sharps container and taken to a registered disposal site.

-To reduce public health risks such as accidental needle sticks, Wisconsin law requires all residents to dispose of sharps (i.e. needles, syringes and lancets) properly.
+To reduce public health risks such as accidental needle sticks, Wisconsin law requires all residents to dispose of sharps (examples: needles, syringes and lancets) properly.
 It is illegal to put sharps in the trash or with recyclables.
+Follow proper collection of needles guidelines for both used and unused needles.
+Return sharps to a registered sharps disposal site.

 PLACE SHARPS IN A RIGID, PUNCTURE-RESISTANT CONTAINER WITH A SECURE LID OR CAP